 Date of death: February 14, 1923

-He held teaching positions at various colleges before returning to school to earn a Ph.D. in zoology (magna cum laude) in 1907 from the University of Chicago.
+He held teaching positions at various colleges before returning to school in 1907 and becoming the first African American to earn a Ph.D. in zoology (magna cum laude) from the University of Chicago.
 After his time at university, he devoted his life to teaching High School and conducting research in entomology.

-His fascination with insects would also lead him to show that insects can hear and distinguish pitch, can learn through trial and error and that honeybees can see in color.
+His fascination with insects would also lead him to show that insects can hear and distinguish pitch, can learn through trial and error and that honeybees can see in color (sort of).

 Scientific discipline: Chemist